SDK API Definition — Media Communications Mesh#

 The buffer must be returned back to the Mesh connection by calling mesh_put_buffer()

-or mesh_put_buffer_timeout()
+or mesh_put_buffer_timeout().

 Parameters#

-– Address of a pointer to a mesh buffer structure.[IN]
+[IN]conn– Pointer to a connection structure.[OUT]buf– Address of a pointer to a mesh buffer structure.[IN]timeout_us– Timeout interval in microseconds.

 Timeout definition constants#

-– Applies the default timeout interval defined for the Mesh client.MESH_TIMEOUT_INFINITE
+MESH_TIMEOUT_DEFAULT– Applies the default timeout interval defined for the Mesh client.MESH_TIMEOUT_INFINITE– No timeout, blocks until success or an error.MESH_TIMEOUT_ZERO– Polling mode, returns immediately.

 Returns#